rschristopher/ischristtrue.com/README.md

 the Orthodox answer, is yes, absolutely there are many heretical innovations from Rome that must be resolved in order to unify, such as:

 filioque, why was it added? what specific heresy is this guarding against?
-And why did the east not fall into that heresy?  why was it added the way it was added?
+And why did the east not fall into that heresy without the filioque?  why was it added the way it was added?

 papal infallibility? it didn't exist for most of church history, everyone was wrong? what about the innovations of Vatican I, and Vatican II?